- About Us

 Steven J. Green School of International and Public Affairs

-Building toward that vision, FIU’s Jaffer Center for Muslim World Studies will be an international center of excellence promoting a multidisciplinary understanding of Islam and its status around the world.
+Building toward that vision, FIU’s Jaffer Center for Muslim World Studies is an international center of excellence promoting a multidisciplinary understanding of Islam and its status around the world.
 It will reach hundreds of students each year, preparing a new generation to face global change with a solid grounding in Islamic issues.
-The center will also serve as a neutral clearinghouse for unbiased, scholarly discourse.
+The center also serves as a neutral clearinghouse for unbiased, scholarly discourse.

 Five strategic themes will provide the initial concentration of the Jaffer Center: